Amin-MAG/My-Notes/Software Engineering 223a4de7a57b48e9a6235a18bb0b7d99/Microservices c2400a9ae6964fb1a321efb04118cfd3.md

 # **What are Microservices?**

 **Microservices**, aka **[microservice architecture](https://www.edureka.co/blog/microservice-architecture/)**, is an architectural style that structures an application as a collection of small autonomous services, modeled around a **business domain.** In a Microservice Architecture, each service is self-contained and implements a single business capability.
-If you want a  detailed understanding on Microservices, you can refer to [my article on Microservices Architecture.](https://www.edureka.co/blog/microservices-tutorial-with-example)
+If you want a  detailed understanding of Microservices, you can refer to [my article on Microservices Architecture.](https://www.edureka.co/blog/microservices-tutorial-with-example)

 ![https://d1jnx9ba8s6j9r.cloudfront.net/blog/wp-content/uploads/2019/07/Picture3-1.png](https://d1jnx9ba8s6j9r.cloudfront.net/blog/wp-content/uploads/2019/07/Picture3-1.png)